wandb/docs/docs/guides/app/features/system-metrics.md

 The initial disk read bytes are recorded when the first sample is taken.
 Subsequent samples calculate the difference between the current read bytes and the initial value.

+W&B assigns a `disk.in` tag to this metric.

 ### Disk Out
 Represents the total system disk write in megabytes (MB).
 This metric is computed using the `psutil` library with the formula: